Rihanna: Public image

 Rihanna has been described by critics as having sex appeal.
-She is often labeled as a sex symbol, a label she has said is flattering but also uncomfortable.
-She has appeared on the cover of magazines such as Maxim, FHM, and Rolling Stone.
+She is often labelled as a sex symbol, a label she has said is flattering but also uncomfortable.
+She posed nude for the magazines Lui and Esquire, having also appeared on the covers of Maxim, FHM or Rolling Stone.
 In December 2012, Rihanna became the first woman featured on the cover of GQs "Men of the Year" issue.
 She first attended the Met Gala in 2007 and has appeared several times since.
-Her 2015 appearance in a yellow Guo Pei gown drew massive attention online, generating over a billion impressions and inspiring a documentary, Yellow Is Forbidden (2018).
+Her 2015 appearance in a yellow Guo Pei gown – the omelette dress – drew massive attention online, generating over a billion impressions and inspiring a documentary, Yellow Is Forbidden (2018).
 Rihanna later co-chaired the 2018 gala, wearing Maison Margiela for the Heavenly Bodies theme.
 Through her fashion ventures, Rihanna has become one of the wealthiest musicians; in 2021, she became the richest female musician at the time, with a net worth of $1.7 billion.
 Forbes included her on its Celebrity 100 list in 2014, 2016, and 2017, and featured her on its list of the Top 100 Most Powerful Women of 2019.
 Active on social media, she ranked atop Forbes 2012 list of "Social Networking Superstars".